CenterForSpatialResearch/methods-in-spatial-research-sp2021/assignments/assignment01.md

 - The place you select must be somewhere that you have lived and/or spent a significant enough amount of time to know something about lived experience there.

+- I suggest working with vector datasets for this assignment (but not required).
+When looking for vector geospatial data you should be looking for one of these file types:
+  - shapefile
+  - geojson
+  - KML/KMZ
+  - a csv with latitude and longitude coordinates (review tutorial 2 for how to open something like this)
+- if you plan to use raster data you should be looking for something with a '.tif' format or that is called a 'geoTIFF' or 'geoJPG'

 - Investigate the origins of your two datasets.
 Some starting points to cover (at a minimum): who made the data? what is/was the intended use(s) the data? when was the data made? how was it made?

 - Research the appropriate projected coordinate reference system to use for your chosen place